fxadilima/pahlawan-di-tengah-badai/yttlj/catatan.md

 11. Enkhjargal (Peaceful Happiness).
 12. Erdene (jewel).

+Persia

+Females

+1. Ariana atau Aryana, yang berarti pure atau noble.
+2. Leila, Daughter of the night.
+3. Mahnaz, Glory or beauty of the moon.
+4. Maryam, dengan mudah kita bisa mengasumsikan ini diambil dari nama Maria.
+5. Delnaz, yang berarti beloved atau sweetheart.
+6. Shiva, 'charming' and 'eloquent'
+7. Shirin, nama tradisional Persia yang berarti sweet.
+8. Darya adalah nama perempuan untuk Darius, artinya "one who is good".
+9. Anahita was an ancient Persian deity of water, fertility, and healing.
+She is often associated with the Greek goddesses Artemis, Aphrodite, and Athena
+10. Farahnoush.
+This beautiful name has a Persian and Arabic origin, and it means “happy or joyous”.
+It is made up of the Arabic word “Farah”, meaning happiness.

+Males

+1. Arash.
+From the Persian mythology, the name means “bright arrow.”
+Arash was a legendary archer from Iran.
+2. Darius
+3. Kourosh.
+First King of Iran; The Sun; Historically translated into English and Latin as "Cyrus", First King of Iran
+4. Hassan, Handsome or good.
+5. Aahil.
+The name in the Persian language means someone who is considered God's gift.
+6. Kamran.
+7. Shayan.
+8. Soroush
+9. Aria.
+10. Alborz.
+11. Rameen, Joyful.
+12. Abtin, melambangkan heroisme dan kekuatan.

 ## Lokasi

 - Lembah Kupu-kupu terletak di Huaibei, masih termasuk wilayah utara, tetapi sedikit di selatan Kaifeng.